-Virginia Code Section 2.2-4024 requires hearing officers to render a recommendation or conclusion within the time period specified by the agency's written regulations or procedures, and if no time period is specified by the agency, the recommendation or conclusion shall be rendered within 90 days from the date the case was heard, unless the named party and agency agree on a later date.
+Cases heard pursuant to Virginia Code Sections 2.2-40192.2-4024 and 2.2-4020 of the Administrative Process Act requires hearing officers to render a recommendation or conclusion within the time period specified by the agency's written regulations or procedures, and if no time period is specified by the agency, the recommendation or conclusion shall be rendered within impose a deadline of 90 days from the date the for issuing a decision once a case has beenwas heard, unless the named party and agency agree on a later date.
 Hearing officers should bear in mind that some agencies have deadlines for issuing decisions that run from the time of scheduling a hearing.